PLEASE SUPPORT W42ST

 The show, which turns 25 years old today (Thursday) has been produced in Hell’s Kitchen through wars, elections and even COVID.
 The Daily Social Distancing Show with Trevor Noah was the first late night series to bring a fully remote show to television, starting on Monday, March 23, 2020 from Trevor Noah’s penthouse apartment on W50th Street.
 In the depths of the pandemic, his episode featuring an interview with Dr Anthony Fauci had 43 million views.

 The final remote episode aired on Thursday, June 17 — and the show will return to its home at NEP Studio 52 (on 11th Avenue between W51st/52nd Street) on Monday, September 13.
 Today, the old set was broken down at the studios, ready to “reveal a brand new look and feel” in the fall.
-From 1998 to 2005, the show was taped at NEP Studio 54 (on W54th Street between 10/11th Avenue) — for the first few years, the show’s home was on W57th Street (in a building that no longer exists).
+From 1998 to 2005, the show was taped at NEP Studio 54 (on W54th Street between 10/11th Avenue) — for the first few years, the show’s home was the WNET studio at the Henry Hudson Hotel on W58th Street (the studio was removed in 1997 when the hotel was purchased and renovated and the name shortened to Hudson Hotel.)

 The show has had only three anchors during its quarter-century of broadcasting from the west side.
 Jon Stewart was the longest-serving — taking over from Kilborn in 1998 and then handing over to Noah in 2015.